Platform-OS/pos-module-user/README.md

 pos-cli deploy <env>
 ```

 5. Overwrite default views that you would like to customize by following the guide on [overwriting a module file](https://documentation.platformos.com/developer-guide/modules/modules#overwritting-a-module-file).
 This allows you to add functionality based on your project requirements, such as extending the registration form with additional fields.
-At minimum, you would like to overwrite the [permission file](modules/user/public/lib/queries/role_permissions/permissions.liquid):
+At minimum, you would like to overwrite the [permission file](modules/user/public/lib/queries/role_permissions/permissions.liquid), in which you will configure [#rbac-authorization](roles permission for your application):

 ```